This page contains affiliate links. Please read our disclosure for more info.

 - Huge waka (war canoe) built in 1940 to hold up to 150 paddlers.

-The Waitangi Experience Pass costs $60 for international visitors and $30 for NZ residents and is valid for two days.
+The Waitangi Experience Pass costs $60 for international visitors and $30 for NZ residents (free for children) and is valid for two days.
 It includes entrance to two interactive museums, guided tours, and performances.

 The Waitangi Treaty Grounds are a five-minute drive outside Paihia.